-Barrel Aged Imperial Stout
+Barrel-Aged Imperial Stout

 In the fantasy land beyond the Russian Imperial Stout, there is a majestic beast of a beer that can sometimes be spotted but is always elusive.
-It’s as dark as night and spends most of its life in it barrel layer, but as soon as this beast emerges from its home, it is preyed upon by its natural enemy, The Beer Geek.
+It’s as dark as night and spends most of its life in its barrel layer, but as soon as this beast emerges from its home, it is preyed upon by its natural enemy, The Beer Geek.

 Here in the southern hemisphere we are approaching summer and preparing our summer beers, but this is also the time to start thinking about and laying down our winter warmers.
-Barrel aged imperial stouts are high alcohol beers full of complex flavours of Vanilla, dark fruit, chocolate and coffee, and we’ll look at how to brew them and how we can add different barrel characters.
+Barrel-aged imperial stouts are high alcohol beers full of complex flavours of vanilla, dark fruit, chocolate and coffee, and we’ll look at how to brew them and how we can add different barrel characters.
 Imperial stouts need time to age to develop and mature ready for drinking in the winter, hence why we are looking at brewing this one in the spring of the Southern Hemisphere.

 With Russian Imperial stouts, the focus of the beer is on the malt character.
 They generally contain a significant proportion of roasted barley, and when roast barley is not used, it is commonly replaced by a black malt such as black patent or one of the Carafas.
 Beyond this there should be a complexity of malt flavours, these are typically chocolates, caramels and dark fruit.
-These beers often become ‘kitchen sink beers’ where people throw all the specialty malts they can get their hands on in the beer which can lead to a muddled cloyingly sweet beer.
+These beers often become ‘kitchen sink beers’ where people throw all the specialty malts they can get their hands on in the beer which can lead to a muddled, cloyingly sweet beer.

-I prefer to focus a few malts.
+I prefer to focus on a few malts.
 I like to use an English base malt like Marris otter or golden promise to give the beer a full bready flavour, then add the speciality malt where I generally add two crystal/caramel malts, chocolate and a roast or black malt.
 Then build on this with the use of adjuncts, compliment the flavours of the malt with the use of hops and increase the complexity with the fermentation and wood character.